mIRC-Scripters/mirckb/docs/source/identifiers/bnick.rst

 $bnick
 ======

-$bnick refers to the nickname of the user either banned, or unbanned, during both an On ban - mIRC|ON BAN Event, and an On unban - mIRC|ON UNBAN Event.
+$bnick refers to the nickname of the user either banned, or unbanned, during both an :doc:`on ban </events/on_ban>` Event, and an :doc:`on unban </events/on_unban>` Event.

-''Note:'' $bnick is not always set, because sometimes nicknames aren't even added to a certain ban/banmask.
+.. note:: $bnick is not always set, because sometimes nicknames aren't even added to a certain ban/banmask.

 Parameters
 ----------